esphome/esphome-docs/cookbook/dual-r2-cover.rst

     Controlling the cover to quickly (sending new open/close commands within a minute of previous commands) might cause unexpected behaviour (eg: cover stopping halfway).
 This is because the delayed relay off feature is implemented using asynchronous automations.
-So every time a open/close command is sent a delayed relay off command is added and old ones are not removed.
+So every time an open/close command is sent a delayed relay off command is added and old ones are not removed.

 .. code-block:: yaml